OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 Metadata: Must store the ball_uuid: String of the instance it represents.
 Behavior: Listens for instance_* signals to update its appearance and position.
 DiscardPileWindow.tscn: A modal window opened by WindowManager in response to display_discard_pile_requested.
+Reward.tscn: The content scene for displaying post-battle reward choices.
+Structure: This scene follows the "Persistent Slots" pattern (Sec 4.5).
+It must contain a HBoxContainer (%RewardChoicesContainer) which, at design time, holds three empty PanelContainer nodes that act as persistent slots.
+It also contains the %ConfirmSelectionButton and %TakeGoldButton.
+Logic: The Reward.gd script is responsible for populating the persistent slots.
+It will instantiate RewardChoiceView scenes and add them as children to the slots.
+It also manages the enabled/disabled state of the %ConfirmSelectionButton by listening to the selection_changed signal.

+RewardChoiceView.tscn: This scene is now simplified, as the complexity is handled by existing systems.
+Structure: The root node is a PanelContainer containing a single SlotView.tscn instance.
+Logic: The RewardChoiceView.gd script's primary role is to populate its child SlotView and the GachaBallView within it using the real GachaBallInstance and LocationIdentifier it receives from the Reward.gd script.
+All selection and inspection logic is automatically handled by the SlotView, GachaBallView, and InteractionManager.
 ### 4.2 Window Management & UI Patterns

 #### Global Input Interception for Window Closure